elastos/Elastos/CR.Elastos-Privnet/README.md

 }
 ```

 The inner settings struct is the actual DID to modify, so you will use the private key from `/api/1/gen/did` here to specify that DID.
+For this example, you can use the file as is.

 There is a cost of 10,000 SELA per 1kb on this privatenet, actual cost for the mainnet is not finalized.

 And when you want to send a request to post the above file to the DID sidechain with the key "clark" and value "hello,world", do the following(Save the above excerpt into a file named "action_storeinfoon_didchain.json):
 ```
-curl -H "Content-type: application/json" -d @action_storeinfoon_didchain.json http://localhost:8092/api/1/setDidInfo
+curl -H "Content-type: application/json" -d @test/action_storeinfoon_didchain.json http://localhost:8092/api/1/setDidInfo
 ```

 Should return something like